CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 12.4.1.sec=reasonable involvement in any professional or educational activity or body; or

-12.4.2.sec=trading for investment purposes in any company’s stock exchange listed shares.
+12.4.2.sec=trading for investment purposes in any company's stock exchange listed shares.

 12.4.=[02/Bit/Ssec_02]